 Ranking using Biometric Parameters at Google

-For example, someone searches for “Seafood Restaurants,” and the top result is a restaurant they have visited before and didn’t like, causing them to frown, which may be captured on their phone’s camera.
-That reaction may be seen as a negative signal by the search engine, and could potentially count against that restaurant ranking as highly for that query term.
-The patent tells us that such a reaction may influence search results for multiple searchers:
+For example, someone searches for “Seafood Restaurants,” and the top result is a restaurant they had visited before and didn’t like, causing them to frown, which may be captured on their phone’s camera.
+That reaction may be seen as a negative signal by the search engine and could count against that restaurant ranking as highly for that query term.
+The patent tells us that such a reaction may influence search results for multiple searches:

 - Increased body temperature

 - Decreased blink rate

 The Biometric Parameters patent is: